Explore how your team can use Hiver.

 2. Improve the quality of your responses

-email template customer service
+email response template for efficient customer service

 An excellent response template to a customer facing a product issue